Introducing Invoke Capture -- Integrated Active Learning for Classification

-Invoke capture is a key element of our end-to-end ML offering: a built-in data engine powered by our active learning system.
+Invoke capture is a key element of our end-to-end ML offering.
+It’s a built-in data flywheel powered by our active learning system.
 Here is how it works:

 - Call your trained model using the standard